greghulette/Wireless_Communication_Board-WCB/Readme.md

         Startup complete
         Starting main loop

     The first text line should change to match the board you are connected to.
 Ensure it matches what you loaded onto the board.
-If you do not see this on  the screen after you load the sketch, try hitting the reset button on the side of the ESP32 module to view this message.
+If you do not see this on  the screen after you load the sketch, try hitting the reset button to view this message.
 The Arduino IDE does not usually show this on the initial bootup after loading a sketch for some reason.
+Ensure all the of the preferences match what you have configured in your sketch.

 12. Repeat for other boards if necessary.

+NOTE: If you are adding boards into your existing setup, you will need to change the quantity of boards in your existing WCBs.
+You can do this by inputting the following command on all of your existing boards:

+        #Qx         //x should be a number between 1-9.

+  Once changed, you can reboot and verify that it is correct in the boot up message.

 ----